Types of Aid - Federal Programs

 - Up to $5,000 per year for undergraduates in their third year and beyond (the aggregate total for independent undergraduates is $57,500)

 The Federal Work-Study Program (Academic Year): With the aid of federal funds, UNH Manchester provides employment opportunities on campus or in nonprofit agencies off-campus for students who demonstrate financial need.
-Job openings throughout the year are posted in our office and on bulletin boards throughout University Center.
+Job openings throughout the year are posted on the website .
 An award of Federal Work Study is not a guarantee of a job.
 These positions are competitive and it is up to the student to be pro-active in pursuing employment.
 Approved students may interview for such positions on their own.
 Students are paid every two weeks and expected to budget these earnings for educational expenses.
 Pay rates are set by the employing office/agency and vary with job responsibility, difficulty, and the employee's qualifications and experience.
 Students are assigned a total earning ceiling for the academic year based on need.
 Once students have reached their awarded earnings, the employer may choose to continue their employment as a regular student hourly employee.